pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 #### Return the calling object (`self`) also when using `inplace=True`?

-The downsides of keeping the `inplace=True` option for certain methods, are that the return type of those methods will now depend on the value of `inplace`, and that method chaining will no longer work.
+One of the downsides of the `inplace=True` option is that the return type of those methods depends on the value of `inplace`, and that method chaining does not work.
+Those downsides are still relevant for the cases where we keep `inplace=True`.

-One way around this is to have the method return the original object that was operated on inplace when `inplace=True`.
+To address this, we can have those methods return the object that was operated on inplace when `inplace=True`.

 Advantages:

 - It enables to use inplace operations in a method chain
 - It simplifies type annotations
-- It enables to change the default for `inplace` to True under Copy-on-Write

 Disadvantages: